As this year wraps up, The Square Payroll Team recommends that you read through this article for end-of-year (EOY) payroll information.

 How does the credit reduction impact my 2016 tax payments and filings?

-Square Payroll will calculate, debit and pay this tax on your behalf.
-You will get an email confirming the additional amount we will debit from your linked bank account, along with the date the transaction will take place.
-Your annual Form 940 will reflect the credit reduction and the FUTA tax paid for tax year 2016.
-Form 940 and the associated tax payment will be remitted to the IRS by January 31, 2017.
+Square Payroll will calculate this amount for you.
+You will get an email to confirm the additional amount, along with a link to approve the payment.
+Your annual Form 940 will reflect the credit reduction and the FUTA tax paid for tax year 2017.
+Form 940 and the associated tax payment will be remitted to the IRS by January 31, 2018.

 Why are we being told about this after the year has passed?

 States are required to repay their outstanding federal loans by November 10, 2017.
 Shortly after that date, the U.S. Department of Labor releases a list of states and their associated credit reductions.
 Because of the timing of this release, and the fact that the tax applies to the entire year, we calculate and debit this tax in January.

 What was the FUTA tax rate for 2017 before and after the credit reduction adjustment?

 The 2017 FUTA tax rate was 6.0% and is calculated on the first $7,000 of wages paid to each employee.
 Employers typically receive a 5.4% credit for paying state unemployment taxes which brings the net FUTA tax rate down to 0.6% (which is what Square Payroll has been calculating and paying throughout the year).
 Because this 5.4% credit was reduced by 2.1% for California employers, the net FUTA tax rate is now 2.7%.
 In a formula, it looks like this: 6.0% − (5.4% − 2.1%) = 2.7%.